Tekka Centre: Etymology and history

-Hastings Road and Sungei Road. site, the new multi-use complex was named Zhujiao Centre (竹脚中心), the pinyin version of Tek Kha.
+Hastings Road and Sungei Road. site, the new multi-use complex, was named Zhujiao Centre (竹脚中心), the pinyin version of Tek Kha.
 However, to locals, especially non-Chinese, the new word Zhujiao was both hard to read and pronounce and bore no resemblance to Tekka.
-Eventually, the complex was officially renamed Tekka Centre in 2000 as it better reflected the history of the place.
+Eventually, the complex was officially renamed Tekka Centre in 2000 as it reflected the history of the place.
 The market was closed for a significant renovation in 2008, reopening in 2009.

 Little India's first air-conditioned mall, Tekka Mall, was built on the original site of the market in 2003.

 Facilities

 Tekka Centre remained a landmark in Little India, where different ethnic communities congregate.
 There are Chinese stallholders who speak Tamil, and vice versa.
 Shops sell traditional Indian costumes and inexpensive casual clothes.
 Some of the more notable shops include those selling Taoist and Buddhist paraphernalia, hardware shops, and tailors who can alter clothes in minutes.

 On the ground floor is a hawker centre with stalls which sell Indian vegetarian meals, served on banana leaves or on stainless steel platters, besides Chinese vegetarian, North Indian and Malay food.

 At the wet market which was on the same level, stalls sell fresh seafood, especially crabs from Sri Lanka, and vegetables.
 There are also many Chinese stalls selling vegetables that are specially flown in from India.

 The centre is served by the adjacent Little India MRT station.
 There are also an underground car park and two taxicab stands.
 Amenities nearby includes the demolished shopping mall The Verge and Little India Arcade.